 Studies have been done to determine where the errors occur in this process, and the results are also shown in the diagram.
 More than half the errors occur in the ordering and transcribing portion of the process.
 This observation is substantiated by the Journal of the American Medical Association, which reports “Hospital computerized physician order entry (CPOE) systems are widely regarded as the technical solution to medication ordering errors, the largest identified source of preventable hospital medical error.”

 So it would seem that the next step is obvious.
 Hospitals should move forward in implementing CPOE.
 CPOE systems often incorporate features to automate the checking of adverse drug interactions, and can deliver the precise prescription directly to the pharmacist.

 “Not so fast,” says Neuenschwander.
 “There are several problems in pushing forward with this obvious technology-based solution, even though it is being pushed by the vendors and the American Medical Association.”

-How To Write An Mla Research Paper The first is that it is expensive.
+The first is that it is expensive.
 Until recently, no overall system plan existed, so hospitals that pushed for CPOE found themselves with solutions that were not compatible with their pharmacy information and dispensing systems.
 As the total solution started coming together, those who started early often had to do very expensive restarts.
 It was like starting to build a house before the architect had finished the design — stairs and doorways went to nowhere, and a great deal of rework was necessary.
 Each time technology is adopted for a portion of the problem, the question needs to be asked, could we be locked in to a dead end?

 A second caution, according to Neuenschwander, is that CPOE solutions today are cumbersome to use, so physicians often use only a portion of the system.
 “The fact is, not everybody uses them as well as they should, and in some instances the resulting use is actually less safe.”